 Give these variations and serving suggestions a try.

-- Almond extract - Add ½ teaspoon of almond extract for extra flavor.
+- Almond extract - Stir in ½ teaspoon of almond extract to complement the coconut with a nutty, sweet flavor.

 Equipment